bradenhelmer/BHARMOS/ref/notes.md

 #### Stack Pointer
 - Each exception level has its own dedicated stack pointer register:
     - `SP_EL0` | `SP_EL1` | `SP_EL2` | `SP_EL3`
+    - These registers may have the 't' or 'h' suffix from the 'thread' or 'handler' terminology
+        - 't' Indicates the use of the `SP_EL0` stack pointer.
+        - 'h' Indicates the use of the `SP_ELx` stack pointer.
 #### [SIMD & Floating-Point Registers](1#simd-%26-floating-point-scalar-registers)

 #### Saved Program Status Regsiters (SPSRs)